-- the testing of journals, using data analytics to focus our testing on higher risk journals; - significant accounting estimates.
-In addition to the estimates discussed above in respect of property valuations, we will also consider any other provisions and accruals; and - any unusual transactions or one-off transactions, including those with related parties.
+- the testing of journals, using data analytics to focus our testing on higher risk journals; - · significant accounting estimates, including consideration of provisions and accruals; and - any unusual transactions or one-off transactions, including those with related parties.

 Our wider response to the risk of fraud is set out in the Appendix of this report.